 Vision, Mission, Values

 We are engaged in training, research, and the practice of biomedical informatics and medical education across the breadth of health sciences and health care.
-Our vision is to unleash the potential for information to improve biomedicine, health and education.
-Our mission is researching biomedical and health data, information, and knowledge and their effective uses for scientific inquiry, problem solving, education and decision making to improve health.
-Our values are to actively foster a supportive collaborative culture for faculty, staff and students including specifically focusing on mentorship, camaraderie, diversity and bridging disciplines.
+Our vision is to unleash the potential for information to improve biomedicine, health and medical education.
+Our mission is to use biomedical and health data, knowledge and information to improve health and education through research, education and praxis.
+Our values are to actively foster a supportive collaborative culture of excellence for faculty, staff, and students with emphasis on mentorship, camaraderie, diversity, and bridging disciplines.

 University of Washington

 The University of Washington is one of the world’s preeminent public universities.
 It has $1.351 billion dollars in sponsored grants and contracts.
-The US News ranked University of Washington 10th among world universities in the “Best Global Universities Rankings.”
+In October, 2018 the US News ranked University of Washington 10th among world universities in the “Best Global Universities Rankings” and 2nd among American public institutions.
 Information about University of Washington research is available here.

 The UW Division of Medical Education and Evaluation provides training, research and service in educational areas central to health professions education including faculty and course evaluation, construction and scoring of exams, curriculum development, implementation of innovative educational methodologies such as standardized patients and web-based simulated patients, faculty development and research consultation.
 The UW Division of Biomedical and Health Informatics is a nationally renowned program in biomedical and health informatics that stresses the importance of teaching, research, and service.